flutter/engine/lib/spirv/README.md

 ## Testing

-## Exception Tests
+### Exception Tests

 These tests rely on the `.spvasm` (SPIR-V Assembly)  and `.glsl` files contained under `test/exception_shaders` in this directory.
 They are compiled to binary SPIR-V using `spirv-asm`, from the SwiftShader dependency.
 They are tested by testing/dart/spirv_exception_test.dart as part of the normal suite of dart tests.
 The purpose of these tests is to exercise every explicit failure path for shader transpilation.
 Each `glsl` or `spvasm` file should include a comment describing the failure that it is testing.
 The given files should be valid apart from the single failure case they are testing.

+To test the exception tests directly: `./testing/run_tests.py --type dart --dart-filter spirv_exception_test.dart`

-## Pixel Tests
+### Pixel Tests

-Pixel test are not yet checked in, and should run as part of unit-testing for each implementation of `dart:ui`.
+Pixel tests should run as part of unit-testing for each implementation of `dart:ui`.
+Currently, FragmentShader is only supported in C++.
 These tests aim to validate the correctness of transpilation to each target language.
 Each shader should render the color green #00FF00FF for a correct transpilation, and any other color for failure.
-They will be a combination of `.spvasm` files and more-readable GLSL files that are compiled to SPIR-V via `glslang`, provided by the SwiftShader dependency.
-Information for pixel tests will be expanded in a follow-up PR.
+They will be a GLSL files that are compiled to SPIR-V via `shaderc`.

-These tests will be able to be run alone by executing `./ui_unittests` in the build-output directory.
+To test the pixel tests directly: `./testing/run_tests.py --type dart --dart-filter fragment_shader_test.dart`